Initial setup of mini-Shogi

 Shokidoki implements modern search techniques, such as hash table, null-move pruning, late-move reductions, check extension.
 Especially drops are heavily reduced unless they prove useful (by making a null-move reply fail low through a move with the dropped piece).

-Amongst the downloads above, you can also find a Linux binary for i386 architecture.
-(This should run on x6 architectures too.)
+Amongst the downloads above, you can also find a Linux binary for i386 and x64 architectures.
 To use that, unzip it, and place it in /usr/games.
 You will then be able to run it in XBoard through the command:

 xboard -fcp shokidoki -variant shogi

 Shokidoki uses WinBoard protocol, and can thus run natively under WinBoard.
 Other WinBoard engines are TJshogi and a version of GNU Shogi and Bonanza adapted by me.
 WinBoard can also run Shogi engines using USI protocol through the UCI2WB adapter.
 USI-compatible engines that I tested this way are Lesserkai, (which is included in the package of the Shogidokoro GUI), PetitShogi, Laramie, BlunderUSI and SPEAR.
 Some of these, in particular PetitShogi and SPEAR, are not fully USI compliant, but support some 'Shogidokoro dialect' of USI.
 This dialect only support byoyomi time control (which is not yet available under WinBoard).
 They can be run by a kludge (built into UCI2WB for this purpose) of making WinBoard incremental TC look to them as if it was byoyomi.
 The very strong engine Bonanza can be run as USI engine through the u2b adapter, and thus under WinBoard through UCU2WB and u2b in tandem, but it is recommended to use the Bonanza WB version I created, which does not need adapters, and supports interactive analysis and move exclusion under WinBoard.